 Fishing at Guajome Regional Park

 Guajome Lake also offers the option of shore fishing, but only during park hours.
 So, what type of fish are you expected to catch?
-Well, after reading a few fishing reports, there are bass, bluegill, and channel catfish.
-One angler even suggested using hotdogs as bait!
+After reading a few fishing reports, there are bass, bluegill, sunfish, bullheads, crappie and channel catfish.

-The city has recently made a concerted effort to cut back much of the cattails around the Lake to allow for more access to anglers.
+The city has recently made a concerted effort to cut back much of the cattails around the Lake to allow more access to anglers.
 Do not forget to have your fishing license on you at all times!

 Guajome Regional Park Amenities